 But what happens if there is another train coming towards you?
 Well, you simply need to get of the ‘train’, lift it off the rails and let the other ‘train’ pass.
 Luckily for us, the people on the set in front of us kindly let us pass.
 It’s quite a job to lift that bamboo platform of the railway.

-The whole system was borne out of necessity at a time when road transport was scarce and expensive.
+The whole system was born out of necessity at a time when road transport was scarce and expensive.
 People started to utilize the disused rail tracks across the county as a way to move goods and people around with less effort and expense.
 It’s an amazing example of ingenuity out of adversity.

 We read in the news and also were told by our lovely tour guide that this is the last year the bamboo train is running as the real train line is being developed in the area.
 So if you are heading to Battambang, don’t miss this attraction.
 Soon it might be moved elsewhere or dropped altogether, which would be a shame.